One hundred years ago, world travel as a leisure activity was limited to the very few: movie stars, industrialists, and upper-class socialites.

 Fortunately there is much you can do to support ecotourism and learn to become a more responsible traveler.

-Every time you choose to travel with an eco-tour company, you are essentially voting with your hard-earned dollar (euro, pound, rand, etc.).
+Every time you choose to travel with an eco-tour company, you are essentially voting with your money.
 You are providing financial support to these companies, many of which are small businesses, family-owned or run by just a few people.
-You are saying “yes” to a low or carbon-neutral and authentic travel experience and “no” to the traditional “touristy” approach.
+You are saying “yes” to a low or carbon-neutral and authentic travel experience and “no” to the traditional mass tourism approach.

-Even if you do not have the time or extra savings just now to embark on world travel, you can still support the cause of ecotourism by reading articles about it, bookmarking websites like this one, and sharing them with friends.
+Even if you do not have the time or extra savings to make a trip at this time, you can still support the cause of ecotourism by reading articles about it, bookmarking websites like this one, and sharing them with friends.

 This is my first blog posting, in future postings I will share interviews with experts in the ecotourism field, insights from eco-tour company owners and/or guides, and include some guest postings from various travel bloggers.
 Your questions and comments are welcome; please stay on topic and be courteous.
 I will delete any inappropriate comments and/or block those users.
 Thanks for visiting!